Tips for Writing Grant Applications

 Make sure your submission directly addresses program guidelines.

 Some grants aren't open to the general public and only accept applications from organisations, not individuals or groups of individuals.
 That doesn't mean you can't still apply - you might just have to find an auspice organisation to help you with the application.
-For more about this, check out our Auspice Organisations page.
+For more about this, check out our Finding an auspice organisation page.

 You should definitely talk to the funding agency that's running the grant program for advice on their requirements.
 It also helps to talk to other people or agencies that you know have received funding and find out how they did it.
 Often the organisation offering the grant has a website they'll have information about previous recipients.
 Failing that, you can always search online for the name of the grant.